achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_Labels.png](Images/QGIS_Labels.png)

+You can further color-code the measured temperatures.
+Right click again on the new layer and select `Properties...`.
+Her you can select `Symbology` and choose `Categorized`

 For the course we recommend that you directly import the compiled file (`ALL-SYSTEMS-2019-06-26.csv`) which contains all systems corrected for cooling against the fixed weather station.

 ## Create statistics of temperatures in a specific area.